If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Related Work and Background

 \subsection{Overreliance and Other Harms of LLMs}

-It is very well known that LLMs memorise and propagate toxic content from their training data, such as Reddit posts \cite{gehman-etal-2020-realtoxicityprompts}.
+It is very well known that LLMs memorise and propagate toxic content from their training data \cite{gehman-etal-2020-realtoxicityprompts}.
 Typically this is mitigated by using guardrails, such as explicit instructions to refuse to return this type of text.
-These aren't always effective: specialised prompting techniques (``jailbreaks'') sometimes can circumvent the model's guardrails.\footnote{See, \citet{chowdhury2024breakingdefensescomparativesurvey} for a primer on this subject.}
+These aren't always effective: specialised prompting techniques (`jailbreaks') sometimes can circumvent the model's guardrails.\footnote{See \citet{chowdhury2024breakingdefensescomparativesurvey} for a primer on this subject.}

 LLMs present subtler harms, however.
-Indeed, the use of AI in interpersonal communication is known to impact trust between people \cite{HOHENSTEIN2020106190}.
+The use of AI in interpersonal communication is known to impact trust between people \cite{HOHENSTEIN2020106190}.
 For example, users cooperate better and have more positive interactions when using AI for writing.
-However, when they are found (or suspected) to use these tools, they are perceived more negatively (n=219 pairs) \cite{aicommunication}.
+However, when they are found (or suspected) to use these tools, they are perceived more negatively (n=219 pairs; \citealt{aicommunication}).
 Attention has been also drawn to overreliance, or at least, excessive trust being placed on the service.
-For example, while medical professionals might rely on LLMs to simplify time-consuming tasks, they might also rely on them on areas where they lack expertise, and thus the ability to verify the content's validity \cite{deskilling}.
-Even in HCI, researchers who typically use LLMs for their work were found to be unable to properly identify and disclose ethical risks associated with this technology (n=50) \cite{kapania2024imcategorizingllmproductivity}.
+For example, while medical professionals might rely on LLMs to simplify time-consuming tasks, they might also use them in areas where they lack expertise, and thus the ability to validate the content \cite{deskilling}.
+Even in HCI, researchers who typically use LLMs for their work were unable to properly identify and disclose ethical risks associated with this technology (n=50; \citealt{kapania2024imcategorizingllmproductivity}).

-These models have also been shown to alter the user's views on specific subjects (n=1506) \cite{10.1145/3544548.3581196} and their choices in dialogue (n=200) \cite{10.1145/3544549.3585893}, with lasting effects like false memories (n=200) \cite{falsememories}, and the creation of echo chambers--even under benign content such as personalised recommendations \cite{deshpande-etal-2023-anthropomorphization}.
-This echo chamber creation could also be done by the users themselves by influencing the model to output views concordant with their own (``sycophancy'') \cite{sharma2023understandingsycophancylanguagemodels,maes}, thus reinforcing their own beliefs.
+LLMs have also been shown to alter the user's views on specific subjects (n=1506; \citealt{10.1145/3544548.3581196} and their choices in dialogue (n=200; \citealt{10.1145/3544549.3585893}), with lasting effects like false memories (n=200; \citealt{falsememories}), and the creation of echo chambers--even under benign content such as personalised recommendations \cite{deshpande-etal-2023-anthropomorphization}.
+This echo chamber could also be created by the users themselves by influencing the model to output views concordant with their own (`sycophancy') \cite{sharma2023understandingsycophancylanguagemodels,maes}, thus reinforcing their own beliefs.
 This is of particular interest to this work, because user interactions with a chatbot are typically one-on-one and unmoderated beyond the standard toxicity guardrails mentioned.